gdimitrovdev/talio/docs/Backlog Draft.md

 ## Stakeholders
 - Application user: Any person that is able to use the client application.
 - Application administrator: The person who has access to the server application, which the clients connect to.
+- Developers: members of the OOPP team who contribute to the project and are assessed for this.
+- Head TA's and lecturers: they are responsible for setting up the GitLab repository, giving instructions and grading the developers.
+- The university: it hosts the GitLab repositories.

 ## Terminology:
 - Board: it is the interface that a user can read and possibly edit